 Database: Organized collection of data that can be modelled, stored, retrieved, updated, and managed.

 Functional Requirements: Requirements that describe the functionality or system services of the software.
-In other words, functional requirements state what a system must do to use the given software.
+In other words, functional requirements state what a system must do.

 GB: Measure of computer data and memory storage (stands for Gigabyte)).